A Critically Acclaimed Journey Into the World Of Mental Illness and Addiction

 Ready To Go On The Journey?

-Get The Flawed Ones Today At A Special Price
+Get the Paperback Version of The Flawed Ones Today

 "My eyes welled up and a few tears painted lines on my face, this time not because I was feeling the sting of depression, or loneliness or fear, not because I was drowning in a sea of self-pity, thinking I was less than nothing.
 This time I cried because I saw the futility of lives that did not get a choice, of souls that were chained to their destiny with unbreakable links, of people who would never see the colors they deserved to see, who would never feel the love they deserved to feel, or live the lives they deserved to live.
 I saw them, and in them I saw me."